Search

 Evidence of Cohabitation

-Where the applicant and their partner are not married or in a civil partnership, they must show that they have been in a relationship akin to marriage or a civil partnership for at least 2 years immediately preceding the date of application.
+Where the applicant and their partner are unmarried or in a civil partnership, they must show the couple have been in a relationship similar to marriage or civil partnership for at least 2 years immediately preceding the date of application.

 The following are common scenarios where applications are often refused for lack of evidence: